shehad-404/B12-A5-Emergency-Hotline/README.md

 # JavaScript Interview Q&A

-This document contains common JavaScript interview questions with clear answers and code examples.
+This document contains common JavaScript interview questions with clear answers and code examphles.

 ---